 Using water pressure to remove larger chunks and a soft-wash mitt to carefully remove more tenacious parts is crucial to clearing up the major problem.
 If you’re worried about a pumpkin attack, consider using a cleaner that restores the shine to your car’s paint.

 For small surface abrasions caused by the pumpkin’s shell, use a high-quality soap and paintwork cleaning lotion to clean the surface thoroughly.
 It’s quick and easy to use: just wipe it on, wait for a haze to build, and then buff it off.
-The paint will have a liquid texture after the surface flaws are removed, and the pumpkin will be gone forever.
+After the surface flaws are removed, the paint will have a liquid texture, and the pumpkin will be gone forever.

 Eggs